 AN EXCEPTIONAL SUITE OF CUT AND ENGRAVED WINE GLASSES BY JOHN BLADES

-The fine suite of glasses cut with eight point star foot slice cut stem with diamond cut knop this supporting a flared bucket bowl with deep spiral cutting at the base engraved with rope band and the initials J.A.M.
+The fine suite of glasses cut with eight point star foot, slice cut stem with diamond cut knop.
+This is supporting a flared bucket bowl with deep spiral cutting at the base; engraved with rope band and the initials J.A.M.

 The service consisting of 12 Wine, 18 Sherry and 20 Port glasses.